How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

 Participants also remarked that cases sometimes require research outside the law.
 As P11 explained: ``\textit{If [you] have a scientific area that’s relevant in [your] case, [you] need to become a mini-expert about that, and that’s very hard for a public defender to do with time constraints}.''
 There are materials which are not indexed by WestLaw, such as finding relevant academic articles where AI could retrieve relevant documents.
 For example, P12 noted ``\textit{I recently used ChatGPT to find out if there were any law review articles on a certain topic that I was working on [...] and I tried ChatGPT, and it was really helpful because it searched Google}''.
 In such cases, participants believed AI’s ability to summarize and explain large bodies of information could be especially valuable.
 Notably, many participants said that legal research \& writing was a \textbf{relatively small portion} of their jobs.
 When drafting motions, they usually rely on templates or past motions, circulated in their office, instead of using AI.
 A few had experimented with AI to generate templates or edit drafts.
 For example, P11 found AI beneficial for editing writing: ``\textit{running your motion or your brief into ChatGPT, and say, edit this for clarity and concision you're gonna get, It's going to be an effective use, active tool.}'' (P11) But even in those cases, the bulk of the writing remained their own.

 \textbf{Courtroom representation.} This category involves presenting arguments, examining witnesses, and persuading judges and juries.
 Most participants believed that AI could only play a limited role in this domain, though some saw potential for assistance in preparation.
 As P14 explained, ``\textit{Your cross-examination in court isn’t spontaneously conceived.
 If you’re a good lawyer, you are preparing for that in advance, and so that’s one other category that you could consider [AI adoption].}'' Others similarly imagined AI \textbf{supporting modular and auxiliary tasks} such as summarizing witness testimony, drafting opening or closing statements, or quickly pulling references (P5, P6, P11, P12).
 Looking ahead, a few participants speculated about more ambitious possibilities.
-P7, for instance, suggested that future tools might one day listen to oral arguments and provide real-time suggestions.
+P7 suggested that future tools might one day listen to oral arguments and provide real-time suggestions.
 But participants also highlighted why this is unlikely to be practical in the near term.
 As P5 emphasized, \textbf{courtroom tools would need near-perfect reliability}, since attorneys cannot stop mid-argument to verify an AI’s output.
-For some, the deeper concern was not technical but professional.
-P8 argued that oral advocacy is central to the lawyer’s identity: ``\textit{That’s where the lawyer comes in.}'' Attorneys make emotional arguments and telling stories that resonate with human juries and judges, which, some participants think, AI cannot do.
+P8 argued that oral advocacy is central to the lawyer’s identity: ``\textit{That’s where the lawyer comes in.}'' Attorneys make emotional arguments and tell stories that resonate with human juries and judges, which, some participants think, AI cannot do.
 They also cautioned that the use of AI in court would depend on jurisdictional rules, since some prohibit even recordings or electronic devices in the courtroom.